Vispyr/.github/profile/README.md

 The application to be instrumented and monitored must be running on an EC2 instance.

-# How to install

-1. Clone our [CLI repository](https://github.com/Vispyr/vispyr-cli "Go to CLI page") and follow the instructions there to spin up Vispyr's backend in your AWS environment.
-2. Copy the entire `vispyr_agent` folder to the root folder of your application.
-3. Modify your `npm start` script to include `./deployAgent.sh`.
-4. Re-run your application with these modifications made.
-5. Access Vispyr's dashboard and watch your application's telemetry data through the URL generated in step 1.

-# How to remove
+# How to use

-1. Navigate to your local [Vispyr CLI](https://github.com/Vispyr/vispyr-cli "Go to CLI page") directory and run `npm start -- destroy`.
-2. Run `./removeAgent.sh`.
-3. Delete the `vispyr_agent` folder and its contents from your app.
+### AWS deployment

+Go to the [CLI repository]() page and follow the instructions under "Installation" section.
+Vispyr app will be deployed automatically on a newly created EC2 instance and a URL will be generated for accessing Vispyr's dashboard.

+### Deletion

+Go to the [CLI repository]() page and follow the instructions under "Teardown" section.
+Vispyr app will be destroyed and all infrastructe created will be eliminated.

+### Demonstration

+Go to the [Demo App repository]() page, clone it and run `docker compose up`.

 # Learn more